cubanezu9999/assessment/README.md

 ## Final Thoughts:

-This project its an assessment for my courses I do and must be a proof that I k now how to design ,build, and maintain a express app with mongo db.
+This project its an assessment for my courses  and must be a proof that i know how to design ,build, and maintain an express app with mongo db.
 ## Link to hosted app on Heroku:
 https://mongo-database-web-app-proof.herokuapp.com/